Subsea production system

 Subsea production systems are typical wells located on the seabed, shallow or deep water.
-Generally termed as Floating production system, where the petroleum is extracted at the seabed and the same can be tied back to an already existing production platform or an onshore facility.
+Generally termed as a Floating production system, where the petroleum is extracted at the seabed and the same can be tied back to an already existing production platform or an onshore facility.
 The oil platform well is drilled by a movable rig and the extracted oil or natural gas is transported by submarine pipeline under the sea and then to rise to a processing facility.